-8.2 Nameserver performance.
+7.2 Nameserver performance.

-Both NSEC5, and online signing with NSEC3 White Lies, prevent offline zone enumeration by requiring online public-key crypto computations at the nameserver.
+Both NSEC5 and NSEC3 White Lies prevent offline zone enumeration by requiring online public-key crypto computations at the nameserver.
 (See Table 3.)
-We now compare their performance at the nameserver, and find that our ECC-based NSEC5 implementation (extending Knot DNS) is faster than PowerDNS's implementation of NSEC3 White Lies.
+We compare their performance at the nameserver, and find that our ECC-based NSEC5 implementation (extending Knot DNS) is faster than PowerDNS's implementation of NSEC3 White Lies.

 Processing time per query.
 To measure the time it takes to process a query at the authoritative, we ran 100,000 sequential queries, each eliciting an NXDOMAIN response.
 To fairly compare across implementations, we report round-trip time as observed by the query issuer.
 Figure 6-(left) presents the results.
 Ignoring the tail of the plot (which can be attributed to delays in inter-process communication and other tasks running in the background), we see that the majority of queries are processed consistently close to an average time for each configuration.
-Plain NSEC3 (with RSA-2048 and ECDSA-P256) uses precomputed responses; as such, the nameserver can respond to queries in just $117\mu s$ and $116\mu s$ on average.
+Plain NSEC3 (with RSA-2048 and ECDSA-P256) uses precomputed responses; as such, the name-server can respond to queries in just 117μ s and 116μ s on average.
 Meanwhile NSEC5 and NSEC3 White Lies use online crypto, therefore process queries more slowly.
 RSA-based NSEC5 takes 1.93ms on average, while ECC-based NSEC5 presents a 2.3x speedup, for an average query processing time of 0.81ms.
-This is faster than the 1.12ms query processing time for the PowerDNS implementation of NSEC3 White Lies!
+This is faster than the

+1.12ms query processing time for the PowerDNS implementation of NSEC3 White Lies!
+8